emmawilmott63/HP2-Comp-Models/README.md

 # Computational Models
+These are stand-alone computational models made in jupyter notebook.
+The notebooks do not include the theory behind the models, and assume that the viewer already has the background physics knowledge to understand and use them.
 ### Oscillations
 Computational models made to simulate and solve problems involving various oscillating systems.
 Models are based on difference equations and a simple Euler's method solution, though analytical solutions do exist.
 ### Atmosphere